 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Sample three completely different aspects of Italy, combining trains and transfers between cities!.
-Start with a visit to artistic Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture), then catch the train to Imperial Rome.
-After your visit, take the train to Naples (home place of delicious and authentic PIZZA an excelente cuisine, known also for its natural beauties).
-From there, continue with transfer to the fabulous Amalfi Coast (enjoy the mild climate with stunning views; rich food, ancient pathways and mountains plunging into the sea).
-Return to Naples for a night with a transfer from your hotel in Amalfi, to end your stay and make your departure the following morning.
-This is a flexible package.
-Select your number of nights in each city, desired hotel and activities.
+Start with a visit to artistic Florence (capital of Italy’s Tuscany region, is home to Renaissance art and architecture), then catch the train to Imperial Rome.
+After that, take the train to Naples (home place of delicious and authentic PIZZA an excelente cuisine, known also for its natural beauties).
+From there, continue with transfer to Amalfi Town (with distinctive architecture, crystal blue waters, and local delicacies), on the scenic Amalfi Coast (stunning coastline, cliffs, and colorful villages with steep and narrow streets).
+Return to Naples for a last night before returning home. before returning home.

 Trip Summary